 This is one of the best ways to outsmart your car dealer — use their desire to keep a prospective buyer happy to your advantage and let the manager know if you can’t connect with your salesperson.

-“Salespeople do that, too,” says Jones.
+“Salespeople do that, too,” Jones says.
 “If they realize they’re not working well with a client, they will take themselves out of the deal.
 Since a dealership has no problem doing that, neither should the customer.

 “Never ever, ever buy a car from a salesperson you don’t like.”

-Some automakers have moved away from paying major bonuses to dealers who sell a pre-determined number of specific models during a definitive time.
-But others still pay them, as reported by industry publication Automotive News.
+Some automakers have moved away from paying major bonuses to dealers who sell a predetermined number of specific models during a definitive time, but some still do.
 It’s almost impossible to independently determine if a dealership is getting such incentives.

-If you establish a rapport with your salesperson though, you may be given clues.
+However, if you establish a rapport with your salesperson, you may be given clues.
 Don’t ignore them.
 The dealer may be willing to give you a one-time bargain to meet their automaker’s challenge that will pay them thousands.

 5 of 11